 Grab your guitar!
 Tune it!
 Place your palms together in front of you and push them gently together, spread your fingers.
 When you press gently this stretches the muscles in the back of your hands and the webbing between your fingers.
 Shake them out and start!

-Look at the chart below and analyse it.
+Look at the chart below and analyze it.

 Each number is a finger.
 1,2,3,4